 Saline is a somewhat small city located in the state of Michigan.
-With a population of 9,100 people and seven constituent neighborhoods, Saline is the 130th largest community in Michigan.
+With a population of 8,961 people and five constituent neighborhoods, Saline is the 130th largest community in Michigan.

 Saline real estate is some of the most expensive in Michigan, although Saline house values don't compare to the most expensive real estate in the U.S.

+Saline is a somewhat ethnically-diverse city.
 The people who call Saline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saline residents report their race to be White, followed by Asian.
-Important ancestries of people in Saline include English, Irish, Italian, and Polish.
+Important ancestries of people in Saline include German, English, Irish, Polish, and Italian.

 The most common language spoken in Saline is English.
-Other important languages spoken here include Portuguese and Tagalog.
+Other important languages spoken here include Polish and Vietnamese.